 - Lavandula stoechas ‘Anouk’ is a smaller variety that tends to have a mature size of 12 inches (30 cm) tall and 18 inches (45 cm) wide.
 This lavender is popular as small decorative hedges and can flower for many months in the growing season.

-Does French Lavender need Feeding?
+Does French Lavender Need Feeding?

 Lavenders grow best in low to medium fertility soil similar to the sandy soils in their native range of Southern Europe.
 French lavenders do not need fertilizer or feeding.
-Nitrogen based fertilizers will cause the plant to grow leggy with yellow foliage and produce fewer flowers.
+Nitrogen-based fertilizers will cause the plant to grow leggy with yellow foliage and produce fewer flowers.

 If anything you may have to amend the soil to balance the nutrients with sand or gravel.
 For more information on this read my article on the optimal soil mix for lavenders.

-Avoid using a mulch of organic materials (such as compost or manure) as this will add to the fertility of the soil and retain more water which will to be the detriment of the lavender.
+Avoid using a mulch of organic materials (such as compost or manure) as this will add to the fertility of the soil and retain more water which will be to the detriment of the lavender.

 Will French lavender Grow in pots?